Louis Pasteur's Germ Theory

 Who was Louis Pasteur?

-Louis Pasteur was a French scientist who discovered germs and proved a direct connection between germs and disease.
+Louis Pasteur was a French scientist who discovered and proved a direct connection between germs and disease.

 When was Pasteur's germ theory published?